Bibo-Joshi/v4/content/projects/PTBStats.md

 showInProjects: true
 ---

-A simple statistics plugin for Telegram bots build with the python-telegram-bot library.
+A simple statistics plugin for Telegram bots built with the python-telegram-bot library.